Voice AI

 A practical pre-release workflow starts with simulate-sdk Persona and Scenario records.
 The engineer defines callers who speak while sharing a screenshot, typing a correction, or selecting an item on screen.
 LiveKitEngine, the voice simulation engine with transcript and audio capture, runs the calls and returns TestReport or TestCaseResult artifacts with transcripts, optional eval scores, and audio paths.
 The traceAI livekit integration gives the team a consistent integration slug for connecting voice-session evidence to the rest of the trace.

 Example: an insurance claims agent asks the user to describe vehicle damage while uploading a photo.
 FutureAGI blocks release if the ASR score falls for roadside-noise calls, if ImageInstructionAdherence flags the wrong damage region, or if task completion drops after a screen redesign.
-The engineer opens the failed result, inspects audio plus visual context, adjusts the visual prompt or ASR route, and reruns the regression suite.
+The engineer opens the failed result, inspects audio plus visual context, adjusts the visual prompt or ASR route, and reruns the regression eval suite. distinct from Vapi’s transcript-only diff which loses the screen-state evidence the rollback needs.

 How to Measure or Detect Multi-Modal Voice Interaction